pradipta/bowler-rabbitmq-producer/README.md

 To enter MySQL CLI:
 `docker exec -it mysqlindocker mysql -uroot -p`

+Publishing to a localhost port is optional as we will use nginx as a load balancer anyways.

-`docker create --network bowler-mysql-network --name bowlerindockercontainer -p 8080:10222 bowlerindocker` `docker create --network bowler-mysql-network --name bowlerindockercontainer2 -p 8081:10222 bowlerindocker`
+`docker create --network bowler-mysql-network --name bowlerindockercontainer -p 7000:10222 bowlerindocker` `docker create --network bowler-mysql-network --name bowlerindockercontainer2 -p 7001:10222 bowlerindocker`

 `docker network connect java-rabbitmq bowlerindockercontainer` `docker network connect java-rabbitmq bowlerindockercontainer`